•Established in 1997

-Willis Towers Watson, a multinational risk management, insurance brokerage and advisory company, are CSB’s insurance brokers who have placed our policy 50:50 with Assicurazioni Generali S.P.A & Lloyd’s Syndicate 1274.
+Willis Towers Watson, a multinational risk management, insurance brokerage and advisory company, are CSB’s insurance brokers who have placed our policy with AXIS Specialty Limited (Singapore Branch).

 There are emerging technologies in global payment processing and funds transfers and CSB is keeping abreast of these developments.
 SWIFT however remains the industry standard and CSB is a member of this funds transfer network.

 Being a member of SWIFT allows access to tremendous global resources including automated sanction screening, Know Your Client Registry (on CSB) and annual SIBOS conferences.

 Under the Banking Act 2011 CSB is required to maintain a ratio of Total Capital to Risk Weighted Assets of 10%.
 The Capital Adequacy Ratios of the Banking Act 2011 were based on Basel II requirements.
 As CSB operates in an international arena and is a Private Bank with a different risk profile to retail banks, the Directors have implemented a policy to maintain this ratio at 15%, the additional 5% being a buffer.

 In line with its low risk philosophy CSB offers products to its clients that are conservative in nature being cash or physical precious metals.
 For clients seeking higher returns and more adventurous products CSB offers both a Trading Account and a Managed Investment Account where those assets are segregated by client.